andyroiiid/andyroiiid.github.io/_pages/about.md

 title: About Me
 ---

-Hi, I'm **An "Andrew" Huang**, a game programmer.
+Hi, I'm **An "Andrew" Huang**, a game graphics/engine programmer.

-I got my **Bachelor of Electronics and Information Engineering** in Huazhong University of Science and Technology in 2019.

-I started my career working for a **indie game startup studio** called **Brainagi Games** where everyone had to take on multiple roles.
-We were using **Unity3D** as our primary engine.
+I got my **Bachelor of Electronics and Information Engineering** in Huazhong University of Science and Technology.
+After that, I started my career working for an **indie game startup studio** called **Brainagi Games** where everyone had to take on multiple roles.
+Our primary game engine was **Unity3D**.

-Starting as a programmer, I learned very fast and worked on every aspect of game development (from design to art), and got **a broad spectrum of skills**.

-Now, I'm pursuing a **Master of Interactive Technology** degree at Southern Methodist University (SMU) Guildhall.
-We mainly make games with **Unreal 4**.

-I'm also a **Graduate Assistant** for two classes: *Scripting for Level Design* and *Programming for Commercial Game Engines*.
+Now, I'm pursuing a **Master of Interactive Technology** degree at Southern Methodist University (SMU) Guildhall, and worked as a **Graduate Assistant** for two classes: *Scripting for Level Design* and *Programming for Commercial Game Engines*.
+At Guildhall we mainly used **Unreal 4**.

 Thank you for taking the time to look at my portfolio.